dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 - "Resource not authorized" or "The service endpoint does not exist or has not been authorized for use"

-  If you made some change to a resource or changed resources, but everything else *appears* correct (from a permissions / authorization point of view), and you're seeing "resource not authorized" when you try to queue a build; it's possible that the resource is fine, but the build definition is not authorized to use it.
-Edit the build definition and make some minor change, then save.
-This will force the build definition to re-authorize and you can undo whatever minor change you made.
+  If you made some change to a resource or changed resources, but everything else *appears* correct (from a permissions / authorization point of view), and you're seeing "resource not authorized" when you try to queue a build; it's possible that the resource is fine, but the pipeline is not authorized to use it.
+Edit the pipeline and make some minor change, then save.
+This will force the pipeline to re-authorize and you can undo whatever minor change you made.

   Note that [resource authorization](https://github.com/Microsoft/vsts-agent/blob/d792192875381ea770f09f3740ed8d1051f4f456/docs/preview/yamlgettingstarted-authz.md) happens on Push, not for Pull Requests.
 If you have some changes to resources that you want to make and submit via a PR.
-You must (currently) authorize the build definition first (otherwise the PR will fail).
+You must (currently) authorize the pipeline first (otherwise the PR will fail).

-  1. Push your changes to a branch of the dnceng repository (not your fork)
+  1. Push your changes to a branch of the dnceng repository (not your fork).
-  2. Edit the build definition
+  2. Edit the pipeline.
-  3. Take note of the "Default branch for manual and scheduled builds"
+  3. Take note of the "Default branch for manual and scheduled builds".
-  4. Change "Default branch for manual and scheduled builds" to the branch you just pushed
+  4. Change "Default branch for manual and scheduled builds" to the branch you just pushed.
-  5. Save the build definition.
+  5. Save the pipeline.
 This will force reauthorization of the "default" branch resoures.
-  6. Edit the build definition
+  6. Edit the pipeline.
   7. Change the "default branch for manual and scheduled builds" back to the value you noted in step 3.
-  8. Save the build definition
+  8. Save the pipeline.
-  9. Now the resources should be authorized and you can submit your changes via a PR or direct push
+  9. Now the resources should be authorized and you can submit your changes via a PR or direct push.

 - "Repository self references endpoint"

   If you see an error like this

-  `An error occurred while loading the YAML build definition.
+  `An error occurred while loading the YAML pipeline.
 Repository self references endpoint 6510879c-eddc-458b-b083-f8150e06ada5 which does not exist or is not authorized for use`

   The problem is the yaml file had a parse error when the definition was originally created.
 When the definition is created, parse errors are saved with the definition and are supposed to be shown in the definition editor.
 That regressed in the UI.
 VSTS is also making a change so that even if there are errors parsing the file, they go ahead and save the repository endpoint as authorized.
 In the mean time, you have to track down your YAML parse error.